 - 1. Describe and explain radio standards and communication protocols for wireless sensor networks. - 2.
 Explain the function of the node architecture and use of sensors for various applications. - 3.
 Be familiar with architectures, functions and performance of wireless sensor networks systems and platforms. - 4.
 Be familiar with MAC Protocol Analysis. - 5.
-Describe the security system in wireless sensor networks.
+Describe the security system in wireless sensor networks. - 6.
+Evaluate the performance of sensor networks and identify bottlenecks.

-Introduction to Wireless Sensor Networks: Course Information - Introduction to Wireless Sensor Networks - Motivations - Applications - Performance metrics - History and Design factors.
+Introduction to Wireless Sensor Networks: Course Information - Introduction to WirelessSensor Networks - Motivations - Applications - Performance metrics - History and Design factors.

-Network Architecture: Traditional layered stack - Cross-Layer designs - Sensor Network Architecture.
+Network Architecture: Traditional layered stack - Cross-Layer designs - Sensor NetworkArchitecture.